bethperry/TEDTalks/README.md

 # Summarizing TED Talks using KMeans Clustering

 This notebook explores 2,550 TED Talks given between 1972 and 2017 (dataset available from Kaggle [here](https://www.kaggle.com/rounakbanik/ted-talks)), then builds several KMeans clustering models to group the talks according to their assigned tags.

 The resulting clusters are visualized through word clouds to demonstrate:
 1. The criteria each model selected for dividing the talks
 2. The effect of varying the number of clusters in each model

+The models are evaluated using the silhouette score.

 ## Files